 At Kessingland Church of England Primary Academy, everything we do is based on Respect and Love for all members of our school family.
 We put our Trust in each other which enables us to form meaningful, long lasting Friendships within our learning community.
-We Value diversity and provide an environment where everyone has the opportunity to achieve and work towards their Aspiration for the future.
-Our aim is to provide a creative curriculum where everyone is curious and passionate about learning.
-We value having the courage to try new challenges and the Perseverance to keep going.
+We value diversity and provide an environment where everyone has the opportunity to achieve and work towards their Aspiration for the future.
+Our aim is to provide a creative curriculum where everyone develops a curiosity and passion for life-long learning.
+We value having the courage to attempt new challenges and the Perseverance, determination and resolve to keep-going.
 We celebrate the successes and achievements of everyone in our school and we all share a Responsibility to make it the best place it can be.
-We are committed to restorative practice in implementation of this policy.
+We are committed to restorative practice through the implementation of this policy.